marsbroshok/mlops-labs/workshops/README.md

 # Mini Workshops

-This section contains hands on labs to support delivery of instructor led ML Engineering workshops.
+This section contains hands on labs to support the delivery of instructor led ML Engineering workshops.
 The labs have been grouped into series where each series focuses on a single ML Engineering use case.

 ## [Continuous training with scikit-learn and Cloud AI Platform ](kfp-caip-sklearn)